 I have found that the best Sweet Chili Sauce to use is one that I purchase from a small Asian market in my area.
 It has the perfect blend of spice, heat, and flavor; and imported from Thailand.
-However, if you can not access one that is imported from Thailand, they do have a few brands in most supermarkets that are fairly decent and they will work in this recipe just fine.
+However, if you can not access one that is imported from Thailand, they do have a few brands in most supermarkets that are reasonably decent, and they will work in this recipe just fine.
 In a pinch, I have used them myself.

 What is Broccolini?

-Broccolini or baby broccoli is a green vegetable similar to broccoli but with smaller florets and longer, thin stalks.
+Broccolini or baby broccoli is a green vegetable similar to broccoli but with smaller florets and more extended, thin stalks.
 It is a hybrid of broccoli and gai lan (which is sometimes referred to as “Chinese kale” or “Chinese broccoli”), both cultivar groups of Brassica oleracea.
 The name Broccolini is a registered trademark of Mann Packing. -Taken from Wikipedia

 Items Needed to make this recipe:

-- Large Shrimp, shells removed and cleaned
+- Jumbo Shrimp, shells removed and cleaned

 - Wok Oil or you may use vegetable oil if need be